Are transportation stocks the market's canary in a coal mine?

 Rising fuel costs are “depressing stocks that make up the transportation index,” Baumohl added.

-Brent Crude prices LCOc1 have risen nearly 27 percent since the beginning up the year and energy analysts see the trend continuing well into 2019.
+Brent Crude prices have risen nearly 26 percent since the beginning up the year and energy analysts see the trend continuing well into 2019.

 “In the near-term we’ve seen prices increase as a result of Iranian sanctions reducing the supply of crude oil to the market,” said Andrew Lipow, consultant at Lipow Oil Associates in Houston.
 “I expect that over the next year, the price in transportation fuel is going to be increasing.”

-The climbing dollar could also pressure transportation companies as American goods grow less affordable to foreign consumers, which might result in fewer shipments abroad.
+The climbing dollar could also pressure transportation companies as U.S. goods grow less affordable to foreign consumers, which might result in fewer shipments abroad.

-The dollar index .DXY, which measures the dollar against a basket of major world currencies, has risen almost 4 percent so far this year.
+The dollar index, which measures the greenback against a basket of major world currencies, has risen almost 4 percent so far this year.

 “The net effect is that (the strong dollar) could impact the transportation index over the course of the next 12 months,” Baumohl said.